BoMarconiHenriksen/bobRossByCollegeImpossible/README.md

 # Bob Ross By CollegeImpossible

-Opgaven

-Gifted Perception:

 Skal vi gøre noget ved outputtet af de 20 mest brugte ord?
 Det er ikke så pænt.

 Skulle vi lave et plot i den sidste opgave?

-Dokumentation
-- [ ] Kort beskrivelse af projektet
-- [ ] Hvordan køres det?
-Clones osv.
-- [ ] Hvilke dependencies har det
-- [ ] Have to be able to read the results on the front-page of your repository.

 # Dokumentation
-Repositoryet er College Impossibles besvarelse af opgaven https://github.com/datsoftlyngby/dat4sem2018fall-python/blob/master/assignments/assignment1.md.
+This repository is College Impossibles answer of the exercise https://github.com/datsoftlyngby/dat4sem2018fall-python/blob/master/assignments/assignment1.md.

-Vi har set på Gifted Perceptions dataset (https://github.com/HawkDon/Python_Assignment1) og besvaret de 5 spørgsmål som er:
+We have been looking at Gifted Perceptions dataset https://github.com/HawkDon/Python_Assignment1 and answered the 5 questions:

 How many lines does the .txt file have?
 How many times does the .txt file write "RUINED" ?